vbfox/fableconf-2019-workshop-instructions/README.md

 ## Step 2: Introducing components

-The menu in `src/Client/NavMenu/View.fs` is the first thing we'll refactor.
+The menu in `src/Client/NavMenu/View.fs` is the first thing we'll refactor by introducing components, it's not the part that slow down the page the most but it's very static and should never be updated between renders when the user doesn't interact with it.

 The most simple component can be `menuItemChannel`, the function can be replaced by a function-component: